ibm-mas/ansible-devops/ibm/mas_devops/roles/cluster_monitoring/README.md

     - ibm.mas_devops.cluster_monitoring
 ```

 To Upgrade from Grafana Operator from V4 to V5.
-Note that the web address and admin password for V5 Grafana will be different to V4.
+Note that the URL and admin password for V5 Grafana will be different to V4, user accounts will need to be recreated.

 ```yaml
 - hosts: localhost